Noroff-FEU-Assignments/project-exam-2-maikenlindstad/README.md

 All links have been visited in the period of 17.
 October - 02.
 December of 2022.

 https://www.youtube.com/watch?v=hQAHSlTtcmY
-Use this for checkbox hearts

 https://www.youtube.com/watch?v=pKbNCWb6USQ

 https://www.youtube.com/watch?v=SJVCvnKM_lI

-Like and dislike btn
 https://www.youtube.com/watch?v=a8KruvMkEtY

 https://www.youtube.com/watch?v=4oCVDkb_EIs